top of page

 Medication: Dr. Williams will discuss which pain medication is right for you after surgery.
 If there is no medical contraindication, she will recommend combined use of acetaminophen and an NSAID (such as Advil, Motrin, or Alleve.)
 When taken regularly, these medications can provide excellent pain relief.
 Narcotic (opioid) pain medications are not always necessary.
 If a narcotic is prescribed, it is a good idea to take it with food to avoid nausea.
 You may also want to consider a stool softener such as docusate, as narcotics often cause constipation.
 Do not use alcohol or drive while using narcotic pain medication.

-By Colorado law, refills of prescription pain medication cannot be called into your pharmacy.
-These must be sent electornically to the pharmacy.
-Provide 24 hours notice if you need a refill, and keep in mind that the office closes for the weekend at 4 pm on Fridays.
+By law, refills of prescription pain medication cannot be called into your pharmacy.
+These must be sent electronically to the pharmacy.
+Provide 24 hours notice if you need a refill, and keep in mind that the office is closed over the weekend.

 Elevation: Elevate, elevate, elevate!
 Keep the surgical area above the level of your heart as much as possible to control postoperative pain and swelling.